-Private Control Over Access to Public Law: The Puzzling Federal Regulatory Use of Private Standards
+Private Control Over Access to the Law: The Perplexing Federal Regulatory Use of Private Standards

-To save resources and build on private expertise, federal agencies have incorporated private standards into thousands of federal regulations – but only by “reference.”
-These rules encompass water sampling protocols, bike helmet safety standards, and pipeline spill notification requirements; they are written by private organizations from the American Public Health Association to the American Petroleum Institute.
-An individual who wishes to read this binding federal regulatory law cannot access it for free online or in a government depository library, as she can the U.S. Code or Code of Federal Regulations.
-Instead, the individual is referred to the private organization, which typically asserts a copyright and charges a significant access fee.
-Or else she must travel to Washington, D.C.
-Thus, this category of law has come under largely private control.
+To save resources and build on private expertise, federal agencies have incorporated privately drafted standards into thousands of federal rules – but only by “reference.”
+These standards range widely, subsuming safety, benefits, and testing standards.
+An individual who seeks access to this binding law generally cannot freely read it online or in a government depository library, as she can the U.S. Code or Code of Federal Regulations.
+Instead, she generally must pay a significant fee to the drafting organization or else she must travel to Washington, D.C., to the Office of the Federal Register’s reading room.